Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Declining Balance Method

-The declining balance method is another approach to calculating the residual value of an asset.
+The declining balance method is another approach to calculating the of an asset.
 This method assumes that the asset depreciates at a faster rate in the earlier years of its useful life and slows down as it gets older.

 To calculate the residual value using the declining balance method, you can use the following formula: